 4.1.1.
 The school is committed to an on-going programme of replacement and enhancement of ICT equipment and software.
 New computers are bought as necessary each academic year either as replacements or as additional resources and the school is therefore continuously improving its resources.
-All classrooms have an interactive whiteboard and computer
+All classrooms have an interactive whiteboard, a class laptop and a class iPad.
+All teachers have been provided with a school laptop for professional use.

 4.1.2.
 Computing departmental expenditure is monitored centrally by Dukes Education.
-New equipment is purchased on an 'as needed' basis and funding is generous
+New equipment is purchased on an 'as needed' basis and funding is generous.

 4.1.3.
-Staff can request help/support/advice about software from the Head of computing who will negotiate and arrange the purchase and installation of any necessary software within the limitations of the annually-approved budget.
+Staff can request help/support/advice about software from the Head of computing who will approve the purchase if appropriate and negotiate and arrange the purchase and installation of any necessary software within the limitations of the annually-approved budget.
 Members of staff should never place such a purchase order themselves.
-This is because all suppliers of software are vetted: where the processing of personal data is concerned, a data sharing agreement will be formed between the supplier and school, while software security (e.g. propensity to viruses or malware) is also assessed
+This is because all suppliers of software are vetted: where the processing of personal data is concerned, a data sharing agreement will be formed between the supplier and school, while software security (e.g. propensity to viruses or malware) is also assessed.

 4.1.4.
 The school uses a range of digital devices.
-In order to safeguard the pupils and in order to prevent loss of personal data the technology described in paragraphs 4.2 et seq below is employed.
+In order to safeguard the pupils and in order to prevent loss of personal data the technology described in paragraphs 4.2 et seq. below is employed.

 4.2.
-Filtering
+Filtering and Monitoring

 4.2.1.
-The school uses a hardware firewall with a content filtering service that prevents unauthorised access to illegal websites.
+In accordance with the guidance in Keeping Children Safe in Schools (September 2023) the school uses an online filtering and monitoring service that prevents unauthorised access to illegal websites.
 It also prevents access to inappropriate websites.
 What is considered to be appropriate and inappropriate is determined by the age of the user and is reviewed in line with this policy or in response to an incident.
-The Head of Computing is responsible for ensuring that the filtering is appropriate and that any issues are brought to the immediate attention of the Head
+The Head of computing is responsible for ensuring that the filtering and monitoring is appropriate and that any issues are brought to the immediate attention of the Head.